Psychiatric Medications: Expectations and Misperceptions

 William Hartmann, MD; Lindner Center of HOPE Psychiatrist, Medical Director, Willliams House

-Managing, and understanding, expectations can go a long way in ensuring treatment success.
+Navigating the realm of psychiatric medications can be challenging, often hindered by common misperceptions.
+Managing and understanding expectations can go a long way in ensuring treatment success.
 Seeking out help is often complicated by preconceived ideas.
 Preconceived notions about psychiatric medication often get in the way of successful treatment.
 Building a trusted relationship paves the way for educational opportunities, treatment adherence, and recovery.

 “It’s just a chemical imbalance.”
 The advent of serotonin reuptake inhibitors (SSRIs), with their efficacy for depression and anxiety and reduced side effect risk compared to their predecessors, remains a major milestone in psychiatric care.
 It became increasingly commonplace to hear of the “chemical imbalance” of these illnesses.
 For as much as “chemical imbalance” helped spread the word that this is a brain disorder, not a moral failing, this wording unfortunately has promoted an overreliance on the power of the medication.
 The medications do alter brain chemistry and lead to a chain of biochemical events influencing symptom reduction and recovery.
 What the medication will not do is eliminate stressors, change one’s lifestyle, or cause satisfaction with an otherwise unhealthy situation.
 I find that those with the greatest success are those who recognize that medication helps facilitate deeper work in psychotherapy and making constructive changes to promote wellness.
 The medication may help substantially, but it will not do all of the work.